 Location: The event will take place in the city of Colon, on the Caribbean coast of Panama, at the Armando Dely Valdés Stadium.

-Participants: 1,000+ participants, including PADF Goodwill Ambassador for STEM Education, First Lady of Panama Yazmín Colón de Cortizo; President Nito Cortizo; PADF Executive Director Katie Taylor; and representatives from the private sector and the diplomatic community.
-STEM education students will also be in attendance.
+Participants: 1,000+ students from local public schools; PADF Goodwill Ambassador for STEM Education, First Lady of Panama Yazmín Colón de Cortizo; and representatives from the private sector.

-Media coverage: The event will be covered by local and regional press, highlighted on PADF’s website and social media channels, and broadcast on national TV through SERTV.
+Media coverage: The event will be covered by local and regional press, highlighted on PADF’s website and social media channels, and streamed online.

 The capsule system consists of a large latex weather balloon inflated with helium to a diameter of about 10 feet, attached by nylon cord to a capsule full of STEM experiments from STEM Americas students, and then released into the atmosphere.
 Each capsule is about a cubic foot in volume, and it is suspended beneath the balloon, with a parachute between the balloon and capsule.